top of page

 Will speak honestly and plainly, help you discover specific areas of growth and create plans for achievable change

-Will help guide you to learn how to take up space in the room, at your own pace.
+Will help guide you to learn how to take up space in relationships, at your own pace.

 I hope you can take the nurturance from our time together and carry it in your heart with you forever.